Achieve Global Safaris is very ready to introduce you to Africa

 While on a safari in Queen Elizabeth national park there are a number of luxury, budget, and camping sites lodges that can make your safari more comfortable in terms of beautiful scenery, good ambiance, delicious meals, good relaxation after a safari among others and they include Mweya safari lodge, Park View Safari Lodge, Ishasha wilderness camp, Elephant Hab Lodge, Kyambura Uganda safari, Ishasha Bandas, Maramagambo Camp and many others.
 Queen Elizabeth national park can be visited throughout the year and the best time to visit is between March to May and August to December when the environment is beautiful.

-Lake Mburo National ParkLake Mburo National Park is located in western Uganda Mbarara district on a highway that connects Kampala Capital City to the park.
+Lake Mburo National ParkLake Mburo National Park / lake mburo tour is located in western Uganda Mbarara district on a highway that connects Kampala Capital City to the park.
 It is the smallest park in Uganda approximately 260 square kilometers, 228 kilometers from Kampala by road with a stopover at Mpambire trading centre an area where they sell traditional drums and Kayabwe at the Equator.
 Lake Mburo national park is a unique park in Uganda in that it is the only park with a whole lake within the park (lake Mburo) and it lies in the shadow areas between lake Victoria and mount Rwenzori hence experiences both the dry and rain seasons throughout the year.
 Lake Mburo national park is composed of beautiful landscapes like dry hills, rocky outcrops, acacia trees, bushes, thickets, open and wooded savannah forests, swamps, lakes and favorable climate for wildlife.
 It is a home of over 70 mammal species including burchells zebras which are only found in Lake Mburo national park and Kidepo National Park in Uganda.
 Other animals like waterbucks, impala, Topi, warthogs, buffaloes, giraffes, hippos, monkeys, predators like leopards, side striped jackal, white mongoose among others and over 350 bird species like brown parrot, crested francolin, African grey hornbill, southern red bishop among others and these features make Lake Mburo National Park the great destination for a safari in Uganda.

 Activities in Lake Mburo National ParkLake Mburo National Park offers quite a number of interesting activities to visitors on a safari which include bicycling, bird watching, nature walks, horse riding, sport fishing, game drives, cultural encounters and boat cruise.